notesbytom/notesbytom/cisco-firepower/travel/dulles_airport.md

 In addition to the Air Train and Mobile Lounge transportation, there are several options for passengers choosing to walk.

 * Main Terminal to Concourse A and B - Underground Walkway
+  * Main Terminal Walkway Entrance is Near the Z Gates
 * Concourse E Train Station to Concourse C (and D) - Underground Walkway
 * Metro Rail Station to Main Terminal - Underground Walkway